 Turn ON the music.

-Plan a toast.
+Plan a quick toast.

 Ahh yes, weddings… One of the only times it’s socially appropriate to start drinking at 8am.